Lt.-Gen. Piers Butler, 3rd Viscount of Galmoye1

 M, #105991, b.
 21 March 1651/52, d.
 18 June 1740

-He succeeded to the title of 3rd Viscount of Galmoye, in co.
-Kilkenny [I., 1646] in 1667.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, England, in 1677.1 He was invested as a Privy Counsellor (P.C.)
+He succeeded as the 3rd Viscount of Galmoye, in co.
+Kilkenny [I., 1646] in 1667.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, EnglandG, in 1677.1 He was appointed Privy Counsellor (P.C.)
 [Ireland] in 1686.1 He fought in the Battle of the Boyne, in command of a Regiment of Horse for King James II.1 He followed King James II into France.1 On 11 May 1691 he was consequently outlawed, forfeiting his estates and peerage.1 He was created 1st Earl of Newcastle, in co.
-Limerick by King James II in exile circa 1692.1 In 1697 he was attainted.1 He gained the rank of Lieutenant-General in 1705 in the service of the French Army.1 He has an extensive biographical entry in the Dictionary of National Biography.4
+Limerick [Ireland] circa 1692, Jacobite, by King James II in exile.1 In 1697 he was attainted.1 He gained the rank of Lieutenant-General in 1705 in the French Army.1 He has an extensive biographical entry in the Dictionary of National Biography.4

 Child of Lt.-Gen. Piers Butler, 3rd Viscount of Galmoye and Anne Mathew